Top 12 Immune Support Strategies to Thrive in Life

 - Passive immunity: This is a form of immunity that includes a baby’s protection through the placenta or breast milk and lasts for a certain period to protect the body until it can defend itself.

-- Immunization: Immunization exposes your body to antigens and weakened pathogens to protect your body from specific infections and illness in the future.
+- Immunization: Immunization exposes your body to antigens and weakened pathogens to protect your body from specific infections and illnesses in the future.

 Immune System Problems